 - The size and volume of parts per shift will determine the overall size of the blackening tanks.

-- The method of parts handling required (racks, baskets, rotating barrels) affect the way in which the parts are processed through the line.
+- The method of parts handling required (racks, baskets, rotating barrels) affects the way in which the parts are processed through the line.

 - The condition of the surface prior to blackening may call for special cleaning or descaling provisions.
-Parts that carry heavy oils or oxides (rust, heat treatscale or hot-rolled mill scale) often require aggressive cleaning or descaling treatment using chemical or grit-blasting methods.
+Parts that carry heavy oils or oxides (rust, heat treat scale or hot-rolled mill scale) often require aggressive cleaning or descaling treatment utilizing chemical or grit-blasting methods.

 - The performance requirements of the final finish will indicate which sealant is needed to achieve the necessary appearance, gloss and level of corrosion resistance.